ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.0
+    - non-power-of-two textures are never compressed to avoid curruption
+    - added option to configure paths where mipmaps may be generated
+    - fixed regeression form 0.21 loading JPEGs as entirely black
 * 0.21
     - fixed personalisation when a Kerbal is thrown from a seat
-    - when mipmaps are generated texture compression option is now respected
+    - texture compression option is now respected when mipmaps are generated
     - some smaller code tweaks
 * 0.20.1
     - fixed some external seat-related issues not properly setting personalised